nrs-org/novelslop/content/vol_01/chap_03.typ

 #import "../../lib.typ": chapter

-#chapter(3, "A light breakfast")[
+#chapter(3, "Breakfast in the Narumi household")[
-  Narumi’s household is a pretty standard two-daughter family.
+  Narumi household is a pretty standard two-daughter family.

   Located in the outskirts of Tokyo, they were not the type of rich family who
   // yo absolute suicide????